mrjithin/my-portfolio/README.md

 <hr />

 ## Written
-This website is written purely with HTML, vanilla CSS and vanilla JavaScript.
+This website is written with HTML, SCSS and vanilla JavaScript.
 I haven't used any frameworks in developing this project. *But* I am planning to migrate this project to [React](https://reactjs.org/).
 <hr />

 ## ⚠️ Copying and Forking